silky/chrisdone-homepage/posts/favourite-comedians.markdown

 ## Billy Connolly

-Billy is a raspy-voiced British comedian who's made me cry laughing many times.
+Billy is a raspy-voiced Scottish comedian who's made me cry laughing many times.
 He is an outstanding raconteur.
 He can tell anecdotes all day.
 Even the most mundane event when told by him has a funny streak to it.
 He started out telling jokes, but quickly his comedy became